Lori Colbo's personal experiences, research, and writing on mental illness have given hope and understanding to those affected by it.

 A funny thing happened after the show.
 At the end of my set, I told the audience not to miss my HBO special.
 It was meant to be an obvious joke since the audience was supposed to know this was our first time ever performing and that I would not qualify to be on HBO with my own special.

 Strangely, after our final bow, we went and mingled with the audience.
-A women came up and said she really enjoyed my set and asked: "When is your HBO special again?"
+A woman came up and said she really enjoyed my set and asked: "When is your HBO special again?"
 I said, "Oh my, I don't really have an HBO special.
 I was just joking.
-This was my first ever stand up comedy act."
+This was my first ever stand-up comedy act."
 She was crestfallen.
 "Well, do you think you might have one soon?"
 Two others came up and asked me the same thing.
 Then another comic called me over with a smirk, "Lori, this lady over here wants to know what time your HBO special is on."
 Now that made me LOL.

 One little stress reliever for the comics was being allowed to look at cards with our jokes on them if our anxiety got the best of us.
-It's not professional, I know, and some didn't need to use them, others (like me) did and the audience understood because it's no secret people with mental health issues struggle with anxiety.
+It's not professional, I know, and some didn't need to use them; others (like me) did, and the audience understood because it's no secret people with mental health issues struggle with anxiety.
 They just appreciated our guts and mostly good jokes.

-My friend D'Arcy and I laughed all the way home wondering who from the audience would tune into HBO the next night with the hopes of seeing my special.
+My friend D'Arcy and I laughed all the way home, wondering who from the audience would tune into HBO the next night with the hopes of seeing my special.

 - Stand Up Comedy Show, Stand Up Comedy|Stand Up For Mental Health

 Most people think you have to be nuts to do stand-up comedy.
 We offer it as a form of therapy!
 Stand Up For Mental Health teaches Stand Up Comedy to people with mental illness as a way of building confidence and fighting public stigma, prejudice, and

 Did I happen to mention I had the time of my life?